 Review Article

-Unearthing rice germplasm, enlightening a new path towards abiotic stress resilient crop
+Unearthing rice germplasm, enlightening a new path towards abiotic stress-resilient crop

 Abstract

 Oryza sativa, the commonly cultivated rice, is one of the most important crops for human consumption, but its production is increasingly threatened by abiotic stresses.
-Drought is the major abiotic stress to rice grain production under unpredictable, changing environmental conditions.
+Drought challenge is the major abiotic stress to rice grain production under unpredictable, changing environmental conditions.
 Traits supporting drought resistance are limited in cultivars, while wild rice species represent an important reservoir of useful genes for rice improvement.
-Although many efforts have resulted in breeding rice varieties that are relatively tolerant of their local environments, climate change and population growth are expected to soon require a new, rapid generation of stress-tolerant rice germplasm, and the current diversity within rice varieties may not be sufficient to meet this need.
+Although many efforts have resulted in breeding rice varieties that are relatively tolerant of their local environments, climate change and population growth are expected to soon require a new, rapid generation of stress-tolerant rice germplasm, and the current diversity within rice varieties may be not sufficient to meet this need.
 To achieve rice self-sufficiency by 2050, the development of high-yielding rice varieties with a high degree of tolerance and resistance to drought, salt stress, and other abiotic factors is a prerequisite.
 This high level of tolerance or resistance can only be achieved through the use of wild rice relatives.
 In this article, we provide an overview of the wild ancestors, the ecological and genomic diversity of the genus Oryza, and the stress tolerance variation observed in wild Oryza species.

-Key words: - Rice, Abiotic stress, Drought, Wild species
+Keywords: - Rice, Abiotic stress, Drought, Wild species

 Introduction: -

-Rice is an important crop that feeds more than half of the world's population (Zhang et al., 2006).It is the main source of calories and staple food for more than three billion people worldwide.
+Rice is an important crop that feeds more than half of the world's population.
+(Zhang et al., 2006).It is the main source of calories and staple food for more than three billion people worldwide.
 With the world's population expected to grow to 9.7 billion by 2050 (United Nations, 2019), there is a need to ensure that food production can keep pace with demand.
-The cause of wide fluctuations in agricultural output is principally climate related diverse abiotic stresses.
-Stresses can be due to biotic factors such as pest, insect and disease incidence or abiotic such as flooding, salinity, drought, high temperature, air pollution, mineral deficiency, adverse pH, heavy metal toxicity, among others (Bhatt and Sharma, 2018).
+The cause of wide fluctuations in agricultural output is principally climate-related climate-related and diverse abiotic stresses.
+Stresses can be due to biotic factors such as pest, insect, and disease incidence or abiotic such as flooding, salinity, drought, high temperature, air pollution, mineral deficiency, adverse pH, and heavy metal toxicity, among others (Bhatt and Sharma, 2018).

-Abiotic stress in rice is a major concern and an increasing threat to its production when we talk about climate change, population increase and land degradation.
-According to recent studies the chances of Drought, flood and extreme heat are going to be more frequent in near future.
-About 700 million people live in extreme poverty in Asia, of them 30% live in areas prone to abiotic stresses like drought, flooding and excess soil salinity (Bhowmick et al., 2014).
-Salinity, Drought and Heat are major abiotic stresses restricting the efficiency of yield plants.
+Abiotic stress in rice is a major concern and an increasing threat to its production when we talk about climate change, population increase, and land degradation.
+According to recent studies, the chances of Drought, flood, and extreme heat are going to be more frequent in the near future.
+About 700 million people live in extreme poverty in Asia, of them 30% live in areas prone to abiotic stresses like drought, flooding, and excess soil salinity (Bhowmick et al., 2014).
+Salinity, Drought, and Heat are major abiotic stresses restricting the efficiency of yield plants.